edarnell/democracy/README.md

 I'll start building an initial version but feel free to help.

 Work in progress will be hosted at http://agilegov.uk (feel free to set up your own version elsewhere if you are not part of the UK electorate).
-It would be nice to fix democracy across the planet not just in the UK, although there is an urgent need to fix our broken UK system.
+It would be nice to fix democracy across the planet not just in the UK, although there is an urgent need to fix our achaic UK system.